Lev Parnas: Trump–Ukraine scandal

 Over the course of a year beginning in 2018, Parnas and Fruman assisted Giuliani and his associates to contact Ukrainians who were working on finding alleged corruption surrounding Hunter Biden and Burisma.
 These included Yuriy Lutsenko, then the Prosecutor General of Ukraine, who was crucial to Giuliani's efforts to produce damaging information.
 Viktor Shokin, a former Prosecutor General of Ukraine, was part of this group.

-In late September 2019 the whistleblower report was released, which characterized Parnas and Fruman as "two associates of Mr. Giuliani."
+In late September 2019, the whistleblower report was released, which characterized Parnas and Fruman as "two associates of Mr. Giuliani."

-On September 30, 2019, the House Intelligence Committee requested documents from Parnas.
-They were initially represented by John M. Dowd, who was Trump's personal attorney during part of the Mueller investigation in 2017–18.
+On September 30, 2019, Adam Schiff of the Democrat House Intelligence Committee requested documents from Parnas.
+Parnas was initially represented by John M. Dowd, who was Trump's personal attorney during part of the Mueller investigation in 2017–18.
 Trump consented to this representation, as evidenced in an email from White House Counsel Jay Sekulow to the president.
 Parnas later disclosed that they met with Dowd in Dowd's home and conducted a conference call with Sekulow and Giuliani.
-They concluded they would claim immunity and not cooperate on the basis Giuliani was the President's attorney, protected by attorney-client privilege, and they were working under the direction of Giuliani.
+According to revelations disclosed on The Rachel Maddow Show by Parnas in 2020, they decided to claim immunity and not cooperate on the basis that Giuliani was the President's attorney, protected by attorney-client privilege, and they were working under the direction of Giuliani.
 On October 7, 2019, Dowd informed the Miami Herald newspaper there would be no cooperation, Mike Pompeo made a similar announcement, and State Department employee Charles Kent failed to appear before the House Intelligence Committee.
 On October 8, 2019, White House counsel Pat Cipollone issued a document that confirmed that Trump and his administration would not cooperate with the impeachment inquiry in any manner.